sfbrigade/sfbrigade.github.io/src/content/projects/policetrends.org.md

   This project is currently focused on outreach and building community partnerships.
 technologies:
-  - "Python"
+  - Python
-  - "Jupyter"
+  - Jupyter
-  - "Notebook"
+  - Notebook
 ---